 Apple Mint (Mentha suaveolens) - This hardy perennial is a very robust grower.
-Apple Mint has interesting light green leaves.
-They are somewhat hairy on the upper surface and downy underneath, with serrated edges.
-They can grow up to 3 feet high, but should be kept lower.
+Apple mint has interesting light green leaves that are somewhat hairy on the upper surface and downy underneath, with serrated edges.
+They can grow up to 3 feet high, but should be kept trimmed to a shorter height.

 Curly Mint (Mentha spicata variety crispii) - This plant is valued more for its intricately curled, fringed leaves than for its fragrance.
 The foliage is dark green and lightly splotched with a contrasting lighter green.
-They can grow up to 2 feet high and are invasive.
-Chefs like Curly Mint for garnishes, but prefer the pleasant flavor of Spearmint and Peppermint.
+They can grow up to 2 feet high and are known to be invasive.
+Chefs often use curly mint for garnishes, but prefer the pleasant flavor of spearmint and peppermint.

-Pennyroyal (Mentha pulegium) - This creeping Mint is used once in a while as a ground cover in cool climates.
-It has many stems, which grow up to 12 inches high and are covered with small, round to oval, dark green leaves.
-In the summer it produces bluish-lilac blossoms.
-Pennyroyal has an enjoyable lemony aroma and is used to flavor meat puddings and fish entrees.
+Pennyroyal (Mentha pulegium) - This creeping mint is used occasionally as a ground cover in cool climates.
+It has many stems that grow up to 12 inches high and are covered with small, round to oval, dark green leaves.
+In the summer, it produces bluish-lilac blossoms.
+Pennyroyal has a pleasant lemony aroma and is used to flavor meat puddings and fish entrees.

 Peppermint (Mentha piperita) - This spreading plant has a sharp, penetrating yet pleasant, mint aroma.
 It grows 1 to 2 feet high, but can reach 3 feet when in bloom.
 The lance-shaped leaves are deeply notched when mature and the flowers are usually purple.